-Students in the ELT department were assessed and given marks in their writing courses according to five aspects: Content, Paragraph and Essay Organization (cohesion/coherence), Language (grammar), Vocabulary and Mechanical accuracy (punctuation/capitalization) (See Appendices A, B, C).It is essential for feedback to cover all aspects of students' written texts for it to be employed effectively (Ferris, 1997).Due to this fact, all the above aspects were taken into account when giving corrective feedback and assessing students.
-The marks given to students' essays for their final products were also organized according to these aspects.
+Students in the ELT department were assessed and given marks in their writing courses according to five aspects: Content, Paragraph and Essay Organization (cohesion/coherence), Language (grammar), Vocabulary and Mechanical accuracy (punctuation/capitalization) (See Appendices A, B, C).
+It is essential for feedback to cover all aspects of students' written texts for it to be employed effectively (Ferris, 1997).
+Due to this fact, all the above aspects were taken into account when giving corrective feedback and assessing students.
+The marks into account students' essays for their final products were also organized according to these aspects.

 For the organization of the paragraphs and essay coherence and cohesion play an essential role.
-According to Richards (1990), coherence is an important element of effective writing.
-In order for the reader to follow the flow of ideas and the intended meaning of the writer, "coherence is very essential" (Keshta & Harb, 2013, p.
+According to Richards (1990), coherence is an important element of meaning of the writer, "coherence is very essential" (Keshta & Harb, 2013, p.
 210).

 Cohesion on the other hand, is relating each sentence to the proceeding and following sentences (Gebhardt & Rodrigues, 1989).
 Gebhardt and Rodrigues (1989) mention four tools that are useful in enhancing cohesion.
-These are repetition of words, ideas, phrases and so on,synonyms,pronoun referenceandtransitional markers (Gebhardt & Rodrigues, 1989).
+These are repetition of words, ideas, phrases and so on, synonyms, pronoun reference and transitional markers (Gebhardt & Rodrigues, 1989).
 These tools were essentially focused on while teaching the essays during the course of the study.
-Another aspect which was focused on when teaching different essay writing techniques was mechanical accuracy.Norman et al. (2005) define the term mechanics of writing as the sub-skill, which includes elements such as punctuation, spelling, abbreviations and so forth.
+Another aspect which was focused on when teaching different essay writing techniques was mechanical accuracy.
+Norman et al. (2005) define the term mechanics of writing as the sub-skill, which includes elements such as punctuation, spelling, abbreviations and so forth.
 In addition, it seems crucial to mention that the aspects of language and vocabulary were not specifically taught in the writing course but were dealt with while giving feedback to the students.

-Portfolio work.
-During the portfolio work, the main categories of errors appeared to be concerned with paragraph and essay organization, language, content, mechanical accuracy and vocabulary choice.
+appeared to be concerned with paragraph and essay organization, language, content, mechanical accuracy and vocabulary choice.
 Content was also dealt with when writing the drafts of the essays but the students' essays chosen for analysis had no or very few errors regarding content.
 Nevertheless, students made errors and the most common of these will be presented below.
 As mentioned earlier in the Methodology chapter, students had written more than one type of essay for each approach (PGA & BLA).
 The essay types in which students had the best results were chosen for this study, which were the second types in both approaches.
 Therefore, it could be said that students had encountered many problems concerning essay writing because the second essays they had written had better results.